-Heart disease: It is not known whether bupropion is safe for use by people with a recent history of heart attack or unstable heart disease.
+Heart disease: It is not known whether bupropion is safe for use by people with a recent history of heart attack or unstable heart disease, as it can cause increased blood pressure.
 If you have heart problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Kidney function: Bupropion is removed from the body by the kidney.
 Decreased kidney function can cause this medication to build up in the body, causing side effects.
 If you have kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Liver or kidney disease: Bupropion is removed from the body by the liver.
+Liver function: Bupropion is removed from the body by the liver.
 Decreased liver function can cause this medication to build up in the body, causing side effects.
 If you have liver disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.